grpc/proposal/A58-client-side-weighted-round-robin-lb-policy.md

 Changes to `weight_update_period`, `blackout_period`, and `weight_expiration_period` take effective with a new picker that we always create upon receiving a resolver update.

 In all languages, `weighted_round_robin` policy de-duplicates redundant addresses in resolver updates.
-This behavior is different from `round_robin` where it uses the number of representations in the list as a resolver supplied weight.

 ### Handling Subchannel Connectivity State Notifications
 The behavior remains the same as in `round_robin` in all languages.